fsadock/PhotoMosaicApp/README.md

 4- The path of the final image.

-(Each tile can only be used 10 times, so if you use a small epslon value your image might have black parts)

 It's a basic program, still has a lot of work to do, so it is not very efficient.